Bhavikjp/Voice-Assistant-Based-Home-Office-Automation/README.md

 SOFTWARE: Arduino Ide, Google Assistant and IFTTT App in Your Smart Phone, an Active Account on Adafruit.io Mqtt Broker LIBRARY:ADAFRUITIO_MQTT_LIBRARY YOU CAN DOWNLOAD IT FROM HERE :https://github.com/adafruit/Adafruit_MQTT_Library

-Control your home appliances from anywhere with your Google asssistant!!!
+Control your home appliances from anywhere with your Google asssistant!!!https://github.com/Bhavikjp/Voice-Assistant-Based-Home-Office-Automation/blob/master/images/wemos%20d1%20mini.jpg

 Let's start your journey with our OPENCORNER’s hardware kit!!
 Open that Kit box.
 What do you have??
-As you can see in that box there is one blue colour Board along with 2 LEDs, few resistors and jumper wires as shown below: image image image
+As you can see in that box there is one blue colour Board along with 2 LEDs, few resistors and jumper wires as shown below:

 Introduction: